jiang-yi-siphty/CardboardSDK-iOS/README.md

 iOS port of  [Google's CardboardSDK](https://github.com/rsanchezsaez/cardboard-java).

 *Treasure* example fully running with magnetic trigger detection.
-Successfully tested on an iPhone 6 running iOS 8 and on a iPhone 5 running iOS 7.
+Successfully tested on an iPhone 6 running *iOS 10* and on a iPhone 5 running iOS 7.

 It (mostly) has feature parity with *Android's CardboardSDK v0.5.1*.